What is the difference between a business advisor and an executive coach?

 Advisor is right

 The numbers work.
 Something is off about the counterparty, and the advisor the founder has been relying on has not named it.
 Developmental work is not what catches this in time.
-Someone in the room, directly, saying the specific thing that is structurally wrong.
+An outside reader, directly, saying the specific thing that is structurally wrong.
 The pattern of the isolated founder carrying a consequential call without anyone close enough to tell them the truth sits in the weight.
 That is not work a coach is built for.

 Both, in parallel